Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 We will not attempt to provide a thorough treatment of machine learning as there are fantastic resources online.
-However, given that a number of users of ML-Agents might not have a formal machine learning background, the goal of this section is to overview terminologies to facilitate the understanding of ML-Agents.
+However, given that a number of users of ML-Agents might not have a formal machine learning background, this section provides an overview of terminology to facilitate the understanding of ML-Agents.

-Machine learning is a branch of artificial intelligence that is focused on learning patterns from data.
-There are three classes of machine learning algorithms: unsupervised learning, supervised learning and reinforcement learning.
-What separates each of these classes is the type of data used to learn from.
-In the following paragraphs we overview each of these classes and provide introductory examples.
+Machine learning, a branch of artificial intelligence, focuses on learning patterns from data.
+The three main classes of machine learning algorithms include: unsupervised learning, supervised learning and reinforcement learning.
+Each class of algorithm learns from a different type of data.
+The following paragraphs provide an overview for each of these classes of machine learning, as well as introductory examples.

 ## Unsupervised Learning